sophietheopossum/blood-of-the-chimera/README.md

 WORK IN PROGRESS
 gitkraken ebuild based off of the anomen and chaoslab overlay ebuilds. anomen is used as the base as it was closer to the layout of an official ebuild. added in from the chaoslab ebuild: newer copyright date, runtime dependencies, metadata.xml (with updated authors). personal edits: copied most up to date description from website, got rid of electron slot variable as it is unneeded.

+### `games-simulation/firestorm-bin`
+firestorm ebuilds with a functional url and better depends

 ### `games-util/steam-launcher`
 ARCHIVED
 an attempt to add a new use flag. devleopment halted as steam for linux actually uses system libraries if they are newer.